Video: Rectus femoris muscle (3D)

-Functions and anatomy of the rectus femoris muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the rectus femoris muscle shown with 3D model animation.

 Hey everyone!
 It's Nicole from Kenhub, and in this tutorial, we'll be looking at the anatomy and functions of the rectus femoris muscle – the muscle which you can now see isolated on the screen.
 Before we look at the functions and the movements of the rectus femoris muscle, let’s first look at its anatomy.

 As you can see in the image, the rectus femoris muscle is a long superficial muscle which runs from your pelvis straight down the thigh to end at the knee or specifically at the kneecap or patella.
 Like many structures in anatomy, this basic detail actually determines the name of the muscle which in Latin is called musculus rectus femoris which means straight muscle of the thigh.

 The rectus femoris muscle is part of the major muscle group of the anterior thigh which is, of course, the quadriceps femoris muscle group.
 As the name quadriceps femoris suggests, there are four muscles in this group with the rectus femoris muscle being the most anterior and superficial of the group.

 Looking briefly at the innervation of the rectus femoris muscle, like most other muscles of the anterior compartment of the thigh, the rectus femoris muscle is innervated by the femoral nerve, seen here highlighted in green on the image.
 The femoral nerve originates from the lumbar plexus specifically the anterior rami of the second through fourth lumbar nerves.

 When we take a closer look at the rectus femoris muscle, we can see that it has a double origin on the ilium.
 The first is a straight tendon which arises from the anterior inferior iliac spine and the other, a reflected tendon which arises just superior to acetabulum.